Photo from Canva

-But here’s the deal, just because you own a home doesn’t mean you have (or get) to live in it.
-Homeownership is a real estate investment, whether it’s to put a roof over your head or someone else's.
+So, from the get-go, consider homeownership a real estate investment, whether your purchase is to put a roof over your head or someone else's.
 Cue the term, rental property.

-Rental property investments can be a fantastic way to create passive income for military families who may find it difficult to grow their wealth.
-But there’s an art to it, and it requires you to think beyond your family’s specific needs when buying a home and look more objectively at the property’s functionality and aesthetic.
+Rental property investments can be a fantastic way to create passive income for military families.
+However, there’s an art to it, and it requires you to think beyond your family’s specific needs when buying a home and look more objectively at the property’s functionality and aesthetic.